Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Examples

 In the Comet graph, the entropy is localized in the head.
 In the Bethe lattice, the entropy is distributed along the entire path.
 As $d$ increases, the number of ways to ``get lost'' grows, causing the probability mass to shift away from the minimum time $d$.

 Consequently, the distribution $p_t$ does not retain an exponential shape anchored at $t=d$.
-Instead, it \textbf{collapses} into a distribution dominated by discrete peaks at parities $d, d+2, ...,$ which, on a coarse-grained scale, approach a Gaussian envelope centered at the mean time $\langle t \rangle = d/v_{drift}$ where $v_{drift} < 1$ is the effective ballistic velocity \footnote{For a pure diffusive process, $v_{drift} = 0$}.
-This signifies a transition from the injection-limited universality class to the bulk-limited class.
+Instead, it \textbf{collapses} into a distribution dominated by discrete peaks at parities $d, d+2, ...,$ which, on a coarse-grained scale, look like a Gaussian centered at the mean time $\langle t \rangle = d/v_{drift}$ where $v_{drift} < 1$ is the effective ballistic velocity.
+This signifies a transition from the injection-limited class to the bulk-limited class.
 The failure of our entropic condition $F(k) \sim \text{constant}$ serves as a precise diagnostic for this phase transition.
+In other words, if $F(k)$ depends on $d$, then entropy is distributed along the entire graph and the particle dynamics represent a bulk-limited process.
+Conversely, if $F(k)$ is independent of $d$, the entropy is localized in the head and the particle dynamics represent an injection-limited process.

-To understand this `entropic collapse', we provide some context in Figure~\ref{fig:collapse_int}.
-In the Bethe lattice, there is a unique shortest path of length $d$ connecting $g_0$ to $g_t$ (see Figure~\ref{fig:collapse_int}A).
-There cannot be a path of length $d + 1$ because an erroneous move must be corrected back to the geodesic path to find $g_t$.
-Thus, the next shortest path is of length $d +2$.
-In Figure~\ref{fig:collapse_int}B, we show all the possible single-error paths a particle can take to reach $g_t$ in $d + 2$ steps.
-In the specific example shown, there are five such paths, and as $d$ grows, so will the number of paths of length $d+2$.
-For large $d$, the shear number of paths of length $d+2$ will be so large that the particle is `forced' to find the target in $d+2$ steps.
-As such, the distribution for $T_N$ in Figure~\ref{fig:collapse}A for $d = 30$ resembles two Dirac distributions centered around $d$ and $d+2$ whereas in Figure~\ref{fig:collapse}B, the distribution is more exponential.
+Next we look at an example of particle dynamics on a graph whose arrival probabilities are entropically bounded yet the extreme first passage distribution is multimodal, which is atypical for the classical extreme first passage distributions.